Yeven Mezulah: Sources and credibility

 In the late 20th century some historians disputed the numbers given Yeven Mezulah.
-They claim it overstates Jewish casualties during the Bohdan Khmelnytsky rebellion in 1648 and 1649.
+They claim it overstates Jewish casualties during the Khmelnytsky pogroms in 1648 and 1649.
 These authors tend to question it as a reliable historical source in spite of its literary qualities.
-Yeven Mezulah was criticized in particular by Shaul Stampfer, Edward Fram, Paul Robert Magocsi's "Ukraine: A History", and Petro Mirchuk.
+Yeven Mezulah was criticized in particular by Shaul Stampfer, Edward Fram, Paul Robert Magocsi's A History of Ukraine, and Petro Mirchuk.

-However others authors regard it as a reliable historical account.
+However other authors regard it as a reliable historical account.